Skip to main content

 Dry Film Lubricants

-Friction is the enemy to the service life and quality of any product that has parts that require smooth, repetitive motion.
-Over time it causes wear and can break down the structural integrity of moving parts leading to decreased performance and decrease the life of the product.
+Friction is the enemy of service life and quality for any product that has parts requiring smooth, repetitive motion.
+Over time, friction causes wear that can break down the structural integrity of moving and sliding parts, leading to decreased performance and a shorter product lifetime.

-Selecting the proper lubricants is critical for manufacturers that are looking to produce products with optimal performance and a long wear life.
-In many applications, the use of silicone or hydrocarbon based greases and oils are used on moving parts and prolong optimal product performance.
-These traditional liquid lubricants, however, go on wet and can easily attract dirt, dust, and other contaminants.
-In lubrication applications where liquid oils and greases can't be used and surfaces must remain clean, a dry film lubricant is preferred.
+Selecting the proper lubricant is critical for manufacturers looking to produce products with optimal performance and long wear life.
+In many applications, silicone- or hydrocarbon-based greases and oils are used on moving parts.
+However, these lubricants are liquids that are applied wet and can easily attract dirt, dust, and other contaminants.
+A dry film lubricant is preferred In lubrication applications where liquid oils and greases cannot be used and surfaces must remain clean.

-Dry film lubricants, also known as solid film lubricants, are coatings with a low coefficient of friction that lubricate and protect surfaces from wear, galling, and seizing during repetitive motion.
-Unlike traditional fluid lubricants that are wet, dry film coatings dry to a solid film that does not attract contaminants that hinder the lubricant's efficiency.
-Dry film lubrication is especially useful in applications where extreme temperatures may vaporize or freeze a fluid lubricant and in applications where regular re-application of lubricant is not possible.
-A majority of dry film coating formulations are based on fluoropolymer or molybendum disulfide chemistry.
+Dry film lubricants, also known as solid film lubricants, are coatings with a low coefficient of friction that lubricate and protect surfaces from wear, galling, and seizing during repetitive sliding motions.
+Unlike traditional fluid lubricants, dry film coatings form a solid film that does not attract contaminants that hinder the lubricant's efficiency.
+Dry film lubrication is especially useful in applications where extreme temperatures may vaporize or freeze a fluid lubricant and where regular lubricant reapplication is not possible.
+Most dry film coating formulations are based on fluoropolymer or molybdenum disulfide chemistry.

 Chemours DryFilm RA Dispersions

-DryFilm RA dispersions are a line of polytetrafluoroethylene (PTFE) dispersions from Chemours that are ideally suited to formulate dry film lubricants.
-Unlike the PTFE used in many other based dry film lubricants, Chemours DryFilm PTFE is produced by a special, solvent-based polymerization technique that creates PTFE particles with a smaller molecular weight and higher surface area.
-This leads to dry film lubricants that produce a film with an extremely low static coefficient of friction, excellent high temperature stability, and outstanding chemical resistance.
-The high surface area of Chemours DryFilm PTFE particles also allow it to cover surfaces using less polymer, making it more cost effective.
+DryFilm RA dispersions are polytetrafluoroethylene (PTFE) dispersions from Chemours that are ideally suited to formulate dry film lubricants.
+Unlike the PTFE used in many other dry film lubricants, Chemours DryFilm PTFE is produced by a special solvent-based polymerization technique that creates PTFE particles with a smaller molecular weight and higher surface area.
+This leads to dry film lubricants that produce a coating film with an extremely low static coefficient of friction, excellent high-temperature stability, and outstanding chemical resistance.
+Additionally, the high surface area of Chemours DryFilm PTFE particles allows it to cover surfaces using less polymer, making it more cost-effective.

-Typical applications where DryFilm dispersions excel in dry film lubricants include:
+Typical applications where DryFilm dispersions excel in dry film lubricants are as follows.

-• Manufacture and finishing of furniture and hardware for construction including door hinges and electrical switches
+• Manufacturing and finishing of furniture and hardware for construction, such as door hinges and electrical switches

 How to Use DryFilm RA Dispersions in Dry Film Lubricants

-Lubricants containing DryFilm RA dispersions can be applied to substrates in any of several methods including dipping, wiping, brushing, or spraying onto a prepared surface.
-Best practices for applying DryFilm lubricants are outlined below.
+Lubricants containing DryFilm RA dispersions can be applied to substrates using several methods, including dipping, wiping, brushing, and spraying.
+The best practices for preparing surfaces for coating and applying DryFilm lubricants are outlined below.

 Surface Preparation

-As is true with most coatings, the surface should be clean and dry prior to the application of DryFilm lubricants.
+As with most coatings, surfaces should be clean and dry prior to applying DryFilm lubricants.
 Controlling the surface roughness improves coverage, especially in air-dried applications.

 Dilution

-Chemours DryFilm RA Dispersions are extendable and allow users to customize the dispersion for ease of applications and adequacy of coverage.
-DryFilm RA Dispersions come dispersed in three different solvents and can be extended with additional amounts of base solvent.
+Chemours DryFilm RA Dispersions are extendable and allow users to customize the dispersion for ease of application and adequacy of coating coverage.
+DryFilm RA Dispersions come dispersed in three different solvents and can be extended with additional amounts of the base solvent, as detailed below.

 Application

-DryFilm can be applied to many different types of substrates including plastics, metals, elastomers, and leather.
+DryFilm can be applied to many types of substrates, including plastics, metals, elastomers, and leather.
 Recommended application methods include dipping, brushing, wiping, and spraying.
+Spraying may be done using air, aerosol, or airless techniques.

 Drying

-Like with any other applied coating, drying is best done in an area that is relatively free from dust.
-Drying times for DryFilm are dependent on the dispersion type and the thickness of the application but in general increasing the temperature of the drying area will reduce drying times.
+Like with any other applied coating, drying is best done in an area relatively free from dust.
+Drying times for DryFilm coatings depend on the dispersion type and the thickness of the application.
+In general, increasing the temperature of the drying area will reduce drying times.

 Heat Fusing

-Because of the high temperature stability of the PTFE in DryFilm dispersions, heat fusion to the applied surface to improve adhesion is possible.
-Once the lubricant is dry, the deposited solids can be melted by raising the temperature of the surface to 305 - 310°C for 5 to 10 min.
+Due to the high-temperature stability of the PTFE in DryFilm dispersions, heat fusion to the applied surface may improve adhesion.
+Once the lubricant is dry, the deposited solids can be melted by raising the surface temperature to 305°C–310°C for 5–10 minutes.

 Summary & Conclusion